How to Run Android Apps in a Browser

 An ideal alternative to using a mobile device lab is to opt for a cloud-based testing platform that offers app testing on real devices directly in web browsers.

 BrowserStack’s real device cloud provides teams and individuals with a comprehensive test infrastructure to remotely test apps on desired Android devices.

-QAs can test their Android app directly through a browser on real handsets from popular vendors like Samsung, OnePlus, Motorola, Pixel, etc. They don’t need to worry about any complex setup or configurations.
+QAs can test their Android app directly through a browser on real handsets from popular vendors like Samsung Galaxy, OnePlus, Motorola, Pixel, etc. They don’t need to worry about any complex setup or configurations.

 Follow the steps below to run Android apps in a browser on your PC

 - Signup for a free trial for Browserstack App-Live.

 - Once the App-live dashboard opens up, click on the Uploaded apps section.

 - Click on the Upload button and upload the Android app (APK file) to be tested.